 You know what Jesus did with these two disciples?
 He took them to church in the truest sense of the word.
-He invited them in to relationship and accepted them just as they were, sorrow, anger, confusion, dashed hopes.
+He invited them into relationship and accepted them just as they were in their sorrow, anger, confusion, dashed hopes.
 He valued their stories and reminded them of the bigger story of a hope that conquers all disappointments.
 He prayed with them.
 He fed them in body and soul and left them transformed, repurposed, re-sighted, if you will, to not only recognize the hope before them but to take that hope to others…which is what they did when they went back to Jerusalem.
 He taught them what it was to practice hope.
 And that’s church, folks!
 There’s an important word in this story for the Church today.
-Too many churches are trying to figure out how to get back to the way things were before….before the congregation grew up and moved away.
+Too many churches are trying to figure out how to get back to the way things were before….before the congregation grew old or moved away.
 Before the neighborhood changed.
-Before denominational politics that split the church.
+Before denominational politics split the church.
 Before the pastor that came after the beloved pastor.
 Before the economy crashed.
 Before….things changed.
-Too many churches are existing in a dull fear straining to survive instead of practicing the hope that has been, is now, and will continue to be abundantly available and present before them.
+Too many churches are existing in a dull fear, straining to survive instead of practicing the hope that has been, is now, and will continue to be abundantly available and present before them.
 The key to this hope is found in something quite simple.
 It’s found when we practice our faith together.
 It is the regular coming together, accepting one another just as we are…warts and all.
 It is in the sharing of our stories together when we are reminded of our commonality and our uniqueness.
 It is in the huddling up together around the larger story of God’s grace filled YES in Christ that has overcome all the nos of fear we could ever scream.
 It is in the breaking, blessing, sharing of the bread of life and the cup of community.
-In all these practices that we do together our vision is adjusted and we are once again able to see Hope for the power and grace it holds.
+In all these practices we do together our vision is adjusted and we are once again able to see Hope for the power and grace it holds.
 It doesn’t matter if this happens in a cathedral, shopping mall church, outdoors, or in someone’s home.
 A community of hope is church.
 And it is in practicing this hope together that we are able to carry that grace back out into a world that is sustained by Hope.
 It just doesn’t know it yet.

 Something to chew on….